nomad-coe/materia/docs/src/viewers/structureviewer.rst

 The options that are given in the constructor are passed to the :func:`StructureViewer.setOptions` method.
 These options are provided as a nested Javascript object.
 Check the API for the supported parameters.
 At any time you can also manually call this method to change the options.
-You can also use this method to only update a subset of the options.
+Notice that you can also use this method to only update a subset of the options.

 API
 ---